vabe0003/ECE4078_Lab_2025_H2/Installation/EnvironmentSetup.md

 <div style="page-break-after: always"></div>

 # Optional (Using VSCode Editor)
-You can use VSCode IDE for development.
+You can use VSCode IDE for development in the contsiner.
 It also supports integrated terminal.
 - Go to extensions and search for docker (`Dev Containers`).
 Install the extension.
 - Go to `Remote Explorer` annd refresh the list of `Dev Containers`.
 Your running container should show up.
 If list is empty, it means the container is not running.
 Follow steps [above](#running-the-container) to run the container.
 - Right click on the running container and `Attach in New Window`